fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

 - TODO: Need link for apple's instructions on how to upload .req file
 - TODO: Need clearer instructions for who/how to contact fleet
 - TODO: Need to communicate some expectation of time to receive fleet .p7m file back
+- TODO: Need link to instructions for changing env vars in Fleet.

 ## fleetctl setup